Causes, symptoms, treatment and more

 There are several types of eczema.
 Atopic dermatitis, contact dermatitis, dyshidrotic eczema and seborrheic dermatitis, also known as “cradle cap” in infants, are the most common types that affect children.
-Eczema, especially atopic dermatitis, often appears in the first six months to 5 years of a child’s life.
+Eczema, especially atopic dermatitis, often appears in the first six months to five years of a child’s life.